Praising Harris as "joyful warrior," Emhoff shows personal side in DNC speech

 "Wherever she's needed, however she's needed, Kamala rises to the occasion.
 And she did it for me and my family," Emhoff told the crowd.
 "And now that the country needs her, she's showing you what we already know: she's ready to lead."

-Emhoff recalled his childhood growing up in New Jersey and California, to his career as an entertainment lawyer, to meeting Harris.
+Emhoff recalled his childhood growing up in New Jersey and California, to his career as an entertainment lawyer, to meeting Harris in 2013.
 He revealed that he first called her at 8:30 a.m.

 "I got Kamala's voicemail and I just started rambling, 'Hey, it's Doug.
 I'm on my way to an early meeting again, it's Doug.'
 I remember I was trying to grab the words out of the air and just put them back in my mouth," Emhoff said.